frankie7413/462Project/README.md

+UPDATE: I moved this repo to private repo for the duration of developing it and should be up on frankie7413.me for testing in the near future.

 # 462Project
 This repo will contain our 462 project which uses the 462FrontEnd repo files to utilize the django framework.